Water, Sanitation and Hygiene

 Water and sanitation coverage

-The latest coverage statistics give a mixed message: the world has met the MDG water target, but has fallen dangerously behind in sanitation.
-Two and half billion people are still without access to improved sanitation – including over 1 billion who have no facilities at all and are forced to engage in the hazardous and demeaning practice of open defecation.
+The latest coverage statistics give a mixed message: the world is now on track to meet the MDG water target, but has fallen dangerously behind in sanitation.
+Two and half billion people are still without access to improved sanitation – including 1.2 billion who have no facilities at all and are forced to engage in the hazardous and demeaning practise of open defecation.
+The news is better for water: the number of people without an improved source has dropped below one billion for the first time in history.

-For both water and sanitation there continue to be major disparities among regions.
-Sanitation coverage is lowest in sub-Saharan Africa and South Asia, where 70% and 59% of people do not have access to improved sanitation respectively.
-For water, coverage is only 54% in Oceania and 61% in sub-Saharan Africa, but all other regions have coverage rates of 87% or higher.
+For both water and sanitation there continue to be major disparities amongst regions.
+Sanitation coverage is lowest in South Asia and in sub-Saharan Africa, where two-thirds of people do not have access to improved sanitation.
+For water, coverage remains below 60 per cent of the population in both Sub-Saharan Africa and Oceania whereas all other regions have coverage rates of 80 per cent or higher.
 Other disparities also continue: poor people and people living in rural areas are far less likely to have access to improved water and sanitation facilities than their richer and their urban compatriots.

 WHO/UNICEF Joint Monitoring Programme for Water Supply and Sanitation

-These coverage figures were released in 2012, and are based on a comprehensive analysis of data by the WHO/UNICEF Joint Monitoring Programme (JMP) for Water and Sanitation.
-The JMP database draws on more than 1,100 surveys and censuses from developing countries and 300 reports from developed countries, covering the period 1980 to 2010.
+These coverage figures are from a comprehensive analysis of 2006 data (the latest available) by the WHO/UNICEF Joint Monitoring Programme (JMP) for Water and Sanitation.
+The JMP database draws on more than 600 surveys and censuses from countries around the world.

 Economic and social statistics on the countries and territories of the world, with particular reference to children’s well-being, are published annually in the organization’s flagship publication, The State of the World’s Children.